 With only 15 percent of the world's total landmass, Latin America and the Caribbean enjoy the distinction of being the region with the greatest availability of freshwater resources.
 However, the sustainable management of this rich resource is complicated by several factors.
 Firstly, the distribution of the region's fresh water is highly heterogeneous; Brazil, for example, has 40 percent of the region's freshwater resources.
 While some zones receive over 9000 mm of rainfall each year, others receive virtually none.
 Then there are the skyrocketing demands imposed by a rapidly growing population of over 560 million inhabitants, with 40 percent of them living in areas holding only 10 percent of the region's water, and nearly 80 million still lacking access to potable water.
-Third, agricultural activities account for nearly three-quarters of all the water used in the region.
-Added to this already complex scenario is the fact that most of the major river basins in the region are shared between two or more countries.
+Third, agricultural activities account for nearly three-quarters of all the water used in the region are shared between two or more countries.
 Meanwhile, the region in common with the rest of the world is facing the impacts and challenges of climate change with wide-ranging likely impacts on hydrological regime.